RyanTang0203/Recipe_Web_App/README.md

 # Implementation
 General Information:
 - This project is a simple recipe web application:
-  -allows users to input create, edit, view and save recipes
+  - allows users to input create, edit, view and save recipes

 How To Use Website:
 - Register or log into an account